entegral/week-7-individual-project-Word-Definer/README.md

 - [x] Make the site kid-friendly!
 It's up to you to decide what that means.
 - [x] Add a property to each Word that allows kids to link a picture.
 - [x] Allow kids to sort Words alphabetically.
-- [ ] Allow kids to search for a particular Word in your application.
+- [x] Allow kids to search for a particular Word in your application.
+- [x] Search feature returns error page if search result is not in the list.
 - [ ] Include a page where kids can view all Words and their corresponding Definitions in one list.
 - [ ] Include a randomizer method where kids can click a button and randomly look at a Word